Mozambique: Transport

 There are over 30,000 km of roads, but much of the network is unpaved.
-Like its Commonwealth neighbours, traffic circulates on the left, in spite of having not been colonised by the British.
+Like its Commonwealth neighbours, traffic circulates on the left, in spite of not having been colonised by the British.
 There is an international airport at Maputo, 21 other paved airports, and over 100 airstrips with unpaved runways.
 There are 3,750 km of navigable inland waterways.
 There are rail links serving principal cities and connecting the country with Malawi, Zimbabwe and South Africa.

 The Mozambican railway system developed over more than a century from three different ports on the coast that served as terminals for separate lines to the hinterland.
 The railroads were major targets during the Mozambican Civil War, were sabotaged by RENAMO, and are being rehabilitated.
 A parastatal authority, Portos e Caminhos de Ferro de Moçambique (Mozambique Ports and Railways), oversees the railway system and its connected ports, but management has been largely outsourced.
 Each line has its own development corridor.

 As of 2005 there were 3,123 km of railway track, consisting of 2,983 km of gauge, compatible with neighbouring rail systems, and a 140 km line of gauge, the Gaza Railway.
 The central Beira–Bulawayo railway and Sena railway route links the port of Beira to the landlocked countries of Malawi, Zambia and Zimbabwe.
 To the north of this the port of Nacala is also linked by Nacala rail to Malawi, and to the south the port of Maputo is connected by the Limpopo rail, the Goba rail and the Ressano Garcia rail to Zimbabwe, Eswatini and South Africa.
 These networks interconnect only via neighbouring countries.
 A new route for coal haulage between Tete and Beira was planned to come into service by 2010, and in August 2010, Mozambique and Botswana signed a memorandum of understanding to develop a 1,100 km railway through Zimbabwe, to carry coal from Serule in Botswana to a deepwater port at Techobanine Point.
 Newer rolling stock has been supplied by the Indian Golden Rock workshop using Centre Buffer Couplers and air brakes.